-Mike Buetow is editor-in-chief of Circuits Assembly magazine, the leading publication for electronics manufacturing, and editorial director of UP Media Group, for which he oversees all editorial and production aspects.
-He has more than 20 years experience in the electronics industry, including six years at IPC, an electronics trade association, at which he was a technical projects manager and communications director.
+Mike Buetow is editor-in-chief of PCD&F/Circuits Assembly magazine, the world’s leading publication for electronics design and manufacturing, and editorial director of UP Media Group, for which he oversees all editorial and production aspects.
+He has more than 20 years’ experience in the electronics industry, including six years at IPC, an electronics trade association, at which he was a technical projects manager and communications director.
 He has also held editorial positions at SMT Magazine, community newspapers and book publishing.
 He is a graduate of the University of Illinois.

-Duane Benson (right) is marketing manager at Screaming Circuits, an EMS company based in Canby, Oregon.
+Duane Benson is manager of technology marketing and brand strategy at Screaming Circuits, an EMS company based in Canby, Oregon.
 He has been blogging since September 2006, which is only 20 years fewer than he’s spent in electrical engineering.
 He blogs regularly on matters ranging from circuit board design and assembly to general industry observations.

-Industry veteran Chris Jellen is a substance and chemical regulations advisor to Actio.
+Industry veteran Chris Jellen was substance and chemical regulations advisor to Actio.
 He is a graduate of the University of New Hampshire Whittemore School of Business & Economics, and reports on chemicals in manufacturing, supply-chain product stewardship and evolving collective thinking about manufacturing.

 Pete Waddell, who doubles as Design Technical Editor, founded UPMG in 2002.
 He previously was publisher and editor-in-chief of Printed Circuit Design magazine and also conference director of the PCB Design Conferences.
 He spent over 20 years as a draftsman and designer in the electronics industry, working for some of the largest military and commercial contractors in the US.
 He is based in Atlanta.